The goal of xplainfi

 is to collect common feature importance methods under a unified and extensible interface.

-For now, it is built specifically around mlr3, as available abstractions for learners, tasks, measures, etc. greatly simplify the implementation of importance measures.
+It is built around mlr3 as available abstractions for learners, tasks, measures, etc. greatly simplify the implementation of importance measures.

 Installation